bgp/draft-ietf-peering-api/draft-ramseyer-grow-peering-api.md

 # Security Considerations
 As peering connections exchange real Internet traffic, this API requires a security component to verify that the requestor is allowed to request peering on behalf of that AS.
 In this initial proposal, the API requires PeeringDB-based OAuth 2.0 ([RFC6749](https://datatracker.ietf.org/doc/html/rfc6749)) authentication as the standard.
-After further discussion, the authors decided to offer alternate authentication options to accomodate the security concerns of different parties.
+After further discussion, the authors decided to offer alternate authentication options to accommodate the security concerns of different parties.
 As peers may require varying security standards, this API will support PeeringDB OpenID Connect (OIDC) as the base requirement, with optional security extensions in addition (RPKI ([RFC6480](https://datatracker.ietf.org/doc/html/rfc6480)) or alternate OIDCs, for example)
 This document hopes that, through the RFC process, the Working Group can come to a consensus on a base "authentication standard," to ease adoption for peering partners.